Parliament's draft report gives institutional weight to Nhlanhla Mkhwanazi's warning

 And in doing so, it may have transformed a police general’s warning into one of Parliament’s most consequential findings since the state capture era.

-- Either a senior police officer had uncovered an attempt to frustrate investigations into organised crime, or he had launched an extraordinary public attack based on suspicion and internal police tensions.

-- The draft report prepared by Parliament’s evidence leaders does not settle every dispute, but it moves the debate much further than it has ever been before.

-- Its most important achievement is not that it repeats Mkhwanazi’s allegations.
+Its most important achievement is not that it repeats

-- It is that it turns those allegations into a parliamentary evidentiary record.
+But it does conclude that the evidence heard by Parliament supports an inference that the official reasons given for dismantling the Political